Mentoring Programs at Langston University

 Supplemental Instruction Program at Langston University

-The Supplemental Instruction (SI) Program at Langston University implements fresh ideas and techniques to improve students’ grades and reduce attrition rates in historically difficult math and biology classes, by providing academic support to students during the critical first year of college.
+Oklahoma NSF EPSCoR provides funding to support Langston University students' success through the Supplemental Instruction (SI) Program.
+The program implements fresh ideas and techniques to improve students’ grades and reduce attrition rates in historically difficult math and biology classes, by providing academic support to students during the critical first year of college.

 The SI program is different from other academic support programs, as it targets historically difficult freshman-level courses, rather than identifying high risk students.
 This focus alleviates any stigma that may be attached to student participation.